An extremal property of the symmetric decreasing rearrangement: Abstract

 \section{Abstract}

-Let $\alpha$ be a given real number.
-It is shown that for a given $\alpha$-concave function, its symmetric decreasing rearrangement is always harder to approximate in the symmetric difference metric by $\alpha$-affine minorants with a fixed number of break points.
+It is shown that for a given log-concave function, its symmetric decreasing rearrangement is always harder to approximate in the symmetric difference metric by inner log-linearizations with a fixed number of break points.
 This extends a classical result of Macbeath (1951) from convex bodies to a functional setting.

 {\arabic{footnote}}